mediabots/Wordpress-Php-Image-Hosting-Script/README.md

-# [Wordpress/Php] Image Hosting script/theme (free, easy to setup, no plugin required)
+# [Wordpress/Php] Image Hosting Script/Theme for image sharing (free, easy to setup, no plugin required)

-Wordpress/Php image hosting script (without any plugin)
+This theme dedicated to photo/image lovers.

+Now you can upload & share your beautiful moments with the help of this free wordpress theme, which is actually an "Image Hosting Script".

+Made fully in Php/Wordpress.

+[Note- No plugin would be required!]

 ---